MykhailoKlymchuk/MykhailoKlymchuk/README.md

 👋 Hello!
 I'm Mykhailo Klymchuk, a full-stack developer from Ukraine, open to new opportunities.
 Here's a bit about me:

---Passionate about development since last summer.
+-- Passionate about development since last summer.
 Started my learning journey with Epam Java summer courses and continue to improve my skills with Udemy and Coursera courses.
 Highly self-motivated with a strong desire for personal and career growth.
 Enthusiastic about learning from seasoned professionals and gaining valuable commercial experience.